Click on the tables below to enlarge.

 PechaKucha presentations (Stream C)

-PK3 (a) Rebecca Moodie, The University of East London
+PK3 (b) Rebecca Moodie, The University of East London

 Student Venture Capital: The way to support growth start-ups while providing advanced enterprise education

-PK3 (c) Carl Thomas, London South Bank University
+PK3 (d) Carl Thomas, London South Bank University

 Peter Reid, Teesside University; Lewis Brown, NYMAS